Icinga/icingaweb2-module-training/doc/40-Configuration-and-Resources.md

 );
 ```

-With the new resource and configuration in place, we can refactor the database setup in `library/Training/Database.php`:
+With the new resource and configuration in place, we can refactor the database trait in `library/Training/Database.php`:

 ```php
 <?php